materialsproject/pymatgen/CONTRIBUTING.md

 1. Make a new branch for your contributions

     ```sh
-    git checkout -b my-new-fix-or-feature # should be run from up-to-date master
+    git checkout -b my-new-fix-or-feature # should be run from up-to-date main
     ```

 1. Code (see [Coding Guidelines](#coding-guidelines)).
 Commit early and commit often.
 Keep your code up to date.
 You need to add the main repository to the list of your remotes.